skip to content

 Works without JavaScript

 The grid is rendered on the server, so it appears with JavaScript off.
-Scripts only enhance the filtering and dialog; without them, filters become category links.
+Scripts only enhance the filtering and view switch; without them, filters become category links.

 Robust by design